 Many things: Nose bleeds can be spontaneous if the nasal passages are too dry.
 Nose bleeds can occur from nose picking, trauma from probing into the nose and direct trauma.
 Less common causes are in relationship to the menstrual cycle, and sometimes due to uncommon nasal tumors such as polyps.
 If you have these recurrently, then you should see an ENT doctor for a better diagnosis and treatment. ...Read more

 Nose-picking/rubbing: Their finger nails are thin and razor-sharp.
 When the inside of nose is itchy/dry, picking the inside of nose and/or rubbing it hard can cause bleeding.
 It is very common.
-If bleeding stops quickly, I would not worry.
+If bleeding stops quickly, i would not worry.
 Just make sure that the nose is kept nosturized in dry/cold weather and treat allergies/cold symptoms to minimize itching, thus picking/rubbing.
 If worse, consult doc.
 Good luck. ...Read moreSee 1 more doctor answer

 Nose bleed: Picking one’s nose can traumatize the lining of the nose if it is done too forcefully or if the finger is poked too far back.
 Finger nails can scratch the tissues.
 Nose picking can also knock off a clot / scab that is already present. ...Read more

 Some thoughts...: Nosebleeds can be due to many things that cause one of the little veins on the inside of a nose (usually the middle septum) to crack and leak temporarily.
 Heavy breathing in sports, hot or cold air, allergies, nose-picking, colds, constipation straining, etc..., are some causes of nosebleeds.
 She who bleeds "too often" or "too long" can have her blood checked to see if her blood clots too slowly. ...Read more